 Negative Etsy Reviews & Complaints

 - Suspended & Deactivated Accounts: This is the most common complaint I have seen from Etsy sellers.
 Etsy reportedly suspends and closes seller accounts often, with little to no warning.
-Be sure to read all of Etsy’s Terms of Service and the Seller Handbook to make sure your shop fits all of Etsy’s requirements.
+Be sure to read Etsy’s Terms of Service and the Seller Handbook to ensure your shop fits all of Etsy’s requirements.
 Hopefully, if you follow Etsy’s guidance, you’ll avoid sudden account termination.

 - Lack Of Support From Etsy: Etsy sellers say that Etsy tends to side with buyers in chargebacks and other disputes.

 - Lack Of Customer Service: Sellers say customer support is difficult to contact and often unhelpful.